quickgrid/paper-implementations/README.md

 # Paper-Implementations

 Implementation attempts of various AI papers in simple form etc. These implementations are not meant to be exact and are categorized into a general section.
+Codes should work.

 This repository is primarily for my learning purposes.
 If there are any bugs, mistakes please don't hesitate to point out.

-**WARNING: Codes may be incomplete, will likely have bugs, mistakes or plain wrong due to lack of proper understanding.
-Use at own risk.**
+**WARNING: Codes may be incomplete, will likely have bugs, mistakes, may also be wrong.**

-:rocket: Represents I am fairly confident implementation works on custom dataset and at least part of it is close enough to proposed paper topic.
+:rocket: Represents I am fairly confident implementation works **(some things may not be same as defined in paper)** on custom dataset and at least part of it is close enough to proposed paper topic.
 Also mostly tried to follow [PEP 8](https://www.python.org/dev/peps/pep-0008/) and [google python style guide](https://google.github.io/styleguide/pyguide.html).

 <!--